-- Neutral cooking oil, (peanut, vegetable, canola, etc)
+- neutral flavor cooking oil, (peanut, vegetable, canola, etc)

-- Preheat about 2-inches of oil in a large (8 quart) pot to 350°F. Prepare a tray with double paper towel stack.
+- Heat 2-inches of cooking oil in an 8-quart pot to 350°F. Prepare a tray with a double layer of paper towels.
 Set aside.

-- In a medium bowl combine buttermilk, egg, and hot sauce.
+- In a medium mixing bowl, combine buttermilk, egg, and hot sauce.
 Beat with a fork to combine.
-Drain pickle juice from pickle jar, add pickles to buttermilk mixture.
-Stir to combine.
+Add pickles to buttermilk mixture and stir to combine.

-- Fry pickles for 3-5 minutes until they are golden brown.
-Remove from oil with a slotted spoon and drain on a tray lined with paper towels.
+- Fry pickles for 3-5 minutes, or until golden brown.
+Remove from oil with a slotted spoon and drain on tray lined with paper towels.